Patrick Gordon of Auchindoun

 Patrick Gordon of Auchindoun (1538–1594) was a Scottish landowner and rebel.
 He was a son of George Gordon, 4th Earl of Huntly and Elizabeth Keith, a daughter of Robert Keith, Master of Marischal, who was killed at the battle of Flodden.
+His home was Auchindoun Castle, which he possessed in succession to his brother, Adam Gordon of Auchindoun, who died unexpectedly in Edinburgh in 1581 at the age of 35.
+He assumed responsibility for the administration of the Gordons' Aberdeenshire estates during the minority of the 6th Earl.